Last updated July 20, 2026 — pricing and features re-verified

 The best AI clipping tool for Kick streamers (2026)

+Updated August 12, 2026.
 Every 'best AI clipping tool' list online is written for YouTubers and podcasters.
 Kick streamers have a different problem: the moment that matters happens live, and almost every tool in the category waits for the VOD.
 Once you've tried enough of them they collapse into the same product wearing different skins — hand it a finished recording, it scans the transcript, it spits out verticals.
 The real fork is when you get the clip.
 We build ClipMe, and clipping Kick streams live is exactly the gap it exists to close — so weigh that bias, then read the honest tool-by-tool breakdown.
+And unlike every other roundup in the category, the tool-by-tool read here is backed by an open dataset of ClipMe's own production output — the four-week numbers are in the table below.

 This page is about when you get the clip — live versus after the VOD.
 If you just want every tool that touches kick.com at all, see our best Kick clipper roundup.